pfgithub/scpl/docs/actions/getdetailsofcalendarevents.md

-## Get Details of Calendar Events / getdetailsofcalendarevents (internally `is.workflow.actions.properties.calendarevents`)
+## Get Details of Calendar Events / GetDetailsofCalendarEvents (internally `is.workflow.actions.properties.calendarevents`)

 > This action is not yet complete.
 Some arguments may be missing.